 In an excisional biopsy, your surgeon cuts through your skin to remove the entire tumor.
 This is usually done with local or regional anesthesia.
 General anesthesia may be needed if your tumor is in the chest or abdomen.

 In a fine needle biopsy, your doctor removes tissue or fluid samples through a very thin needle.
 Imaging techniques like ultrasound or CT scan can be used to help guide the needle to the tumor.
 The procedure does not require hospitalization and can be done with local anesthesia.
 An advantage to this procedure is that it does not require a large incision through the skin.
-However, in some cases, the needle cannot remove enough tissue for a definitive diagnosis.
+However in some cases, the needle cannot remove enough tissue for a definitive diagnosis.

 A needle core biopsy is much like a fine needle biopsy, but the needle is slightly larger.
 This allows for removal of a larger sample of tissue.

-In an endoscopy, the doctor uses a flexible tube with a video camera or a viewing lens and a fiberoptic light source on the end to view areas in the body.
+During endoscopy, the doctor uses a flexible tube with a video camera or a viewing lens and a fiberoptic light source on the end to view areas in the body.
 Using this procedure, your doctor can see the tumor directly and get an idea of its size and location.
 In addition, a biopsy can be taken through the scope for diagnostic purposes.
 The procedure usually does not require an open surgical incision or general anesthesia.
 However, you will be given medication that will make you sleepy and more relaxed before the procedure.

 An endoscope can be passed through natural body openings and into the following areas: